Understanding Jig & Fixture Design, Construction, and Equipment

 5. Drive the keys down with several light hammer taps on the installation tool (or directly on the keys).

 Keenserts are made in a variety of forms for almost any application.
-The inserts are available in a heavy-duty carbon-steel style in standard inch sizes from #10 through 1 ½, and in metric sizes from M5 to M20.
-Stainless steel, heavy-duty, and thinwall inserts are also available in either plain or internal-thread-locking styles.
-A variety of standard Keensert assortments are also available for UNC, UNF and metric threads, Figure 4-40.
+The inserts are in heavy-duty carbon steel with standard inch sizes from #10 through 1 ½ and metric sizes from M5 to M20.
+Stainless steel, heavy-duty, and thin-wall inserts are available in plain or internal-thread-locking styles.
+Various standard Keensert assortments are available for UNC, UNF and metric threads.

-One other style of Keensert, ideal for repair work, is the solid Keensert, Figure 4-41.
-As shown, these stainless steel inserts are typically used for relocating tapped or drilled holes.
-They come with external-threaded diameters from 5/16” to 1 3/8”.
+One other style of Keensert, ideal for repair work, is the solid Keensert, shown in Figure 4-41.
+These stainless steel inserts are typically used for relocating tapped or drilled holes and come with external-threaded diameters from 5/16" to 1 3/8".

 Figure 4-41.
 Solid Keenserts are handy plugs for relocating misplaced holes.